code-423n4/2021-06-gro/README.md

 The system will however try to mitigate this from happening by trying to balance itself whenever it invests or removes assets (large user deposits/withdrawals and system investments) by determining the difference between the target allocations, and the actual assets in the system (this is referred to as the delta), which is used as a basis for understanding how much of each asset needs to be added or removed from the system, continuously pushing it towards a balanced state.

-This is all achieved by utilizing curve as a swapping lyaer, meaning that the system can make decisions on what assets to move in and out independent of what assets the end user deposits/withdraws.
+This is all achieved by utilizing Curve as a swapping layer, meaning that the system can make decisions on what assets to move in and out independent of what assets the end user deposits/withdraws.

 ## Smart Contracts

 All the contracts in this section are to be reviewed.
-Any contracts not in this list are to be ignored.
+Any contracts not in this list are to be ignored for this contest.
 A further breakdown of contracts and their dependencies can be found in the following link: https://docs.google.com/spreadsheets/d/1iwl_WO95_x0lhU7ML5ejRdZ3PiLOWrygBvZJQRTurKc/edit?usp=sharing